unicef/publicgoods-toolkit/community.md

 understanding project-level open-source communities and ecosystems.
-The [Adoptability](adoptability.md#adoptability-assessment) module provides even more detailed recommendations for applying this understanding to evaluating open source projects, including how to map a project's ecosystem.
+The [Adoptability](adoptability.md#adoptability-assessment) module provides even more detailed recommendations for applying this understanding to evaluating open-source projects, including how to map a project's ecosystem.
 The [Appendix: Resources and Tools](appendix-resources-tools.md#appendix-resources-tools) also provides some insight into creating and nuturing an open-source community, but this is also a topic for future toolkit development.

 **FUTURE WORK**: Are there unique lessons to be learned from community development